-- our plans to develop, obtain regulatory approval for and commercialize our DM199 product candidate for the treatment of CKD and AIS and our expectations regarding the benefits of our DM199 product candidate; - our ability to conduct successful clinical testing of our DM199 product candidate for CKD and AIS; - our ability to obtain required regulatory approvals of our DM199 product candidate for CKD and AIS; - the perceived benefits of our DM199 product candidate over existing treatment options for CKD and AIS; - the potential size of the markets for our DM199 product candidate and our ability to serve those markets; - the rate and degree of market acceptance, both in the United States and internationally, of our DM199 product candidate for CKD and AIS; - our ability to partner with and generate revenue from biopharmaceutical or pharmaceutical partners to develop, obtain regulatory approval for and commercialize our DM199 product candidate for CKD and AIS.; - the success, cost and timing of planned clinical trials, as well as our reliance on collaboration with third parties to conduct our clinical trials; - our commercialization, marketing and manufacturing capabilities and strategy; - expectations regarding federal, state, and foreign regulatory requirements and developments, such as potential United States Food and Drug Administration (FDA) regulation of our DM199 product candidate for CKD and AIS; - expectations regarding competition and our ability to obtain data exclusivity for our DM199 product candidate for CKD and AIS; - our ability to obtain funding for our operations, including funding necessary to complete planned clinical trials and obtain regulatory approvals for our DM199 product candidate for CKD and AIS; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our expectations regarding our ability to obtain and maintain intellectual property protection for our DM199 product candidate; and - our anticipated use of the net proceeds from our December 2018 initial public offering in the United States and our February 2020 underwritten public offering.
+- our plans to develop, obtain regulatory approval for and commercialize our DM199 product candidate for the treatment of acute ischemic stroke (AIS) and chronic kidney disease (CKD) and our expectations regarding the benefits of our DM199 product candidate; - our ability to conduct successful clinical testing of our DM199 product candidate for AIS and CKD and certain anticipated dates with respect to our pending and anticipated clinical trials; - our ability to obtain required regulatory approvals of our DM199 product candidate for AIS and CKD; - the perceived benefits of our DM199 product candidate over existing treatment options for AIS and CKD; - the potential size of the markets for our DM199 product candidate and our ability to serve those markets; - the rate and degree of market acceptance, both in the United States and internationally, of our DM199 product candidate for AIS and CKD; - our ability to partner with and generate revenue from biopharmaceutical or pharmaceutical partners to develop, obtain regulatory approval for and commercialize our DM199 product candidate for AIS and CKD; - the success, cost and timing of planned clinical trials, as well as our reliance on collaboration with third parties to conduct our clinical trials; - our commercialization, marketing and manufacturing capabilities and strategy; - expectations regarding federal, state, and foreign regulatory requirements and developments, such as potential United States Food and Drug Administration (FDA) regulation of our DM199 product candidate for AIS and CKD; - expectations regarding competition and our ability to obtain data exclusivity for our DM199 product candidate for AIS and CKD; - our ability to obtain funding for our operations, including funding necessary to complete planned clinical trials and obtain regulatory approvals for our DM199 product candidate for AIS and CKD; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our expectations regarding our ability to obtain and maintain intellectual property protection for our DM199 product candidate; and - our anticipated use of the net proceeds from our 2020 public offerings.

-These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including those described under "Part I. Item 1A.
-Risk Factors in this report.
+These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including those described under 'Part I. Item 1A.
+Risk Factors' in this report.
 Moreover, we operate in a very competitive and rapidly-changing environment.
 New risks emerge from time to time.
 It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
 In light of these risks, uncertainties and assumptions, the forward-looking events and circumstances discussed in this report may not occur and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
 Forward-looking statements should not be relied upon as predictions of future events.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee that the future results, levels of activity, performance or events and circumstances reflected in the forward-looking statements will be achieved or occur.
 Except as required by law, including the securities laws of the United States, we do not intend to update any forward-looking statements to conform these statements to actual results or to changes in our expectations.